fiatjaf/classless/themes/README.md

 * [aluod](aluod/) - A fancy theme that turns lists of content into floating masonry-style cards.
 * [barbieri](barbieri/) - A theme with a big hero unit.
 Good for simple text-only landing pages.
-* [base-3-column](base-3-column/) - This is a not a theme.
-This is just a CSS base to serve as guide to -- or to be directly included in -- themes that may want to create a three-column design on Classless.
 * [blank](blank/) - No CSS at all.
 * [creative-portfolio](creative-portfolio/) - Creative portfolio is a clean and elegant template originally intended to showcase artists and designers portfolios, but can be easily used in normal websites.
 * [cyprio](cyprio/) - A theme for sites generated with magical ferrets, unhealthy amounts of coffee.